Pometry/Raphtory/README.md

-Currently writing up the readme, shall be done by this evening (20/6/17)

 # Raphtory Introduction

 Raphtory is an ongoing project to maintain and analyse a temporal graph within a distributed environment.
 The most recent paper on Raphtory can be found [here] (RaphtoryPaper.pdf).